Kintaro and the Carp

 Description: “Sakata Kaidomaru” is a legendary Japanese hero, often depicted as a child called Kintaro.
 Kintaro demonstrated extraordinary strength from his earliest childhood.
 As a young boy, Kintaro learned to communicate with animals and he developed superhuman strength.
 His legend includes performing incredible feats such as crushing boulders, fighting monsters and demons, uprooting trees, defeating bears at sumo and as shown in this piece, wrestling with a giant carp under a waterfall.
 During one of these events a great military leader Minamoto no Yorimitsu realized Kintaro’s potential as a warrior and enlisted the young boy as his retainer and bestowed upon him the name Sakata no Kintoki.

-Choose from Original or Unframed Museum Quality Giclee on Washi Paper
+Available: Unframed Museum Quality Giclee on Washi Paper

 click on magnifying glass in image to enlarge